bsvskashyap/satellite-burnt-area-segmentation/README.md

 ## Acknowledgments

 This work was conducted as part of burnt area mapping using satellite imagery scene understanding research.
 Special thanks to the open-source community for providing foundational tools and datasets.

+Portions of this repository were adapted from open-source notebooks and scripts by Digital Sreeni (bnsreenu).
+Substantial modifications and new features have been added for burnt area mapping using satellite imagery.